It’s happening! You’re about to embark on an exciting journey towards an EU career by participating in an EPSO competition.

 Depending on the competition, you will also need to pick a ‘Language 2’ and possibly even a ‘Language 3’ if you are taking part in a Linguist or Translator competition.

-Your Language 2 choice will be more targeted because EPSO will specify a very narrow selection of languages that you can pick from - most often it is only English, French and/or German.
+Your Language 2 choice will be more targeted because EPSO will specify a very narrow selection of languages that you can pick from - most often it is only English, French, and/or German.

 The language choices for most EPSO competitions are relatively straightforward because the language options are clearly stated in advance in the official Notice of Competition when it is released.